Knowledge Hub

 The Circle’s new ‘Green Graduation’ project in Ethiopia

-In addition to the key component of our Gradation programming, Concern teams will be implementing our new ‘Green’ approach.
+In addition to the key component of our Gradation programming, Concern teams are implementing our new ‘Green’ approach.
 Given the critical links between the aim of Graduation and environmental protection and sustainability, this means:

 - Understanding the risks and challenges associated with climate change and the contexts in which we are working to understand how they may affect the success and impact of the Graduation programme.